ligato/docs/docs/user-guide/quickstart.md

 # Quickstart Guide

+---

+This section provides a quick start guide for the VPP agent.

+---

-In this guide you will learn how to:
+In this guide, you will learn how to:

 - Install the VPP agent
 - Install and start etcd